retrage/cloud-hypervisor/docs/gdb.md

 cargo build --features gdb
 ```

-To use the `--gdb` option, specify the Unix Domain Socket that Cloud Hypervisor will use to communicate with the host's GDB:
+To use the `--gdb` option, specify the Unix Domain Socket with `--path` that Cloud Hypervisor will use to communicate with the host's GDB:

 ```bash
 ./cloud-hypervisor \